orchest/orchest/orchest/orchest-api/README.md

 - [ ] Running a pipeline is a Task.
 Thus we need some way to let the front-end know about completion of the pipeline and step (flask socketio?).
 Otherwise we could maybe write to the Celery broker?
     Some compute back-end?
-- [ ] Tests that check whether the pipeline execution order is correct.
+- [X] Tests that check whether the pipeline execution order is correct.
+- [ ] Write more tests since the pipeline execution order really is at the core of our product.
 - [ ] Choosing the right broker for Celery
 - [X] Add typing and documentation to the Pipeline and PipelineStep classes.
     - [X] Do we want to introduce a generic type for UUID?
 I think that makes sense.
 Nope... that